-Mild to moderate physical activity is usually OK if you have a garden-variety cold and no fever.
+Mild to moderate physical activity is usually OK if you have a common cold and no fever.
 Exercise may even help you feel better by opening your nasal passages and temporarily relieving nasal congestion.

 As a general guide for exercise and illness, consider this:

 Exercise is usually OK if your symptoms are all "above the neck."
-These signs and symptoms include those you may have with a common cold, such as runny nose, nasal congestion, sneezing or minor sore throat.
+These signs and symptoms include those you may have with a common cold, such as a runny nose, nasal congestion, sneezing or minor sore throat.

 Consider reducing the intensity and length of your workout.
 Instead of going for a run, take a walk, for example.

 Let your body be your guide.
-If you have a cold and feel miserable, take a break.
-Scaling back or taking a few days off from exercise when you're sick shouldn't affect your performance.
+If you feel miserable, take a break.
+A few days off from exercise when you're sick shouldn't affect your performance.
 Resume your normal workout routine gradually as you begin to feel better.
-And check with your doctor if you aren't sure if it's OK to exercise.
+Check with your doctor if you aren't sure if it's OK to exercise.

-Remember, if you do choose to exercise when you're sick, then reduce the intensity and length of your workout.
-If you attempt to exercise at your normal intensity when you have more than a simple cold, you could risk more serious injury or illness.
+If you do choose to exercise when you're sick, reduce the intensity and length of your workout.
+If you attempt to exercise at your normal intensity when you have more than a simple cold, you could risk more-serious injury or illness.